-Our planned assurance Level 1 Level 2 Level 3 All our data input into our bulk supply tariff model is taken from various business sources, some of which have already been assured.
+Level 1 Level 2 Level 3

+All our data input into our bulk supply tariff model is taken from various business sources, some of which have already been assured.

 We will review and update our tariff model in accordance with changes to the underlying Wholesale Charges, and the outputs will be assessed for their impact on customers to make sure they are reasonable.
 The model and publication will be informed by stakeholders including outputs from consultations.

+Our data managers will make sure the publication is completed on time and in line with Ofwat guidance.

 Our Level 2 assurance will use named senior managers and directors who will review and approve the tariffs and information provided for this scheme.

 Our Level 2 assurance will also use our internal tariff steering group, which includes business experts in regulatory finance, retail services and tariffs who will be consulted on the content of our bulk supply charging scheme.

 Our technical assurance provider, Jacobs will carry out assurance to check that our bulk supply tariff model and our charges publication are accurate and have been developed in line with the Ofwat guidance.

 Jacobs will provide assurance that we have included suitable feedback from the stakeholder consultation process to compile our charges scheme.
-Our data managers will make sure the publication is completed on time and in line with Ofwat guidance.